gvwilson/sdxpy/src/http/index.md

 Modify the file server to:

-1.  turn the query parameter's in the URL into a dictionary;
+1.  turn the query parameters in the URL into a dictionary;

 2.  use that dictionary to fill in a template page ([%x template %]); and